Transfer Matrix Approach for Topological Edge States: Abstract

 \section{Abstract}

 We suggest and develop a novel approach for describing topological properties of a periodic system purely from the transfer matrix associated to a unit cell.
-This approach is employed to obtain a simple pictorial proof of the Zak phase bulk-edge correspondence for any one dimensional system.
-We apply the transfer matrix method to study some generalisations of the Su-Schrieffer-Heeger (SSH) model, such as the tetramer SSH4 model and a dimerised one-dimensional photonic crystal.
+Our approach uses the Iwasawa decomposition to parametrise the transfer matrix uniquely in terms of three real numbers.
+This allows us to obtain simple conditions for the existence of topologically protected edge states and to provide a visual illustration of all possible solutions.
+In order to demonstrate our method in action, we apply it to study some generalisations of the Su-Schrieffer-Heeger (SSH) model, such as the tetramer SSH4 model and a dimerised one-dimensional photonic crystal.
+Finally, we also obtained a simple pictorial proof of the Zak phase bulk-edge correspondence for any one dimensional system using this approach.